pkunc/domino-charts/docs/examples.md

 # Domino deployments – Examples
-Use the following examplas as an inspiration for creationg your own values files, for deploying Domino server according to your needs.
+Use the following examples as an inspiration for creating your own values files for deploying the Domino server according to your needs.

-You will probably need to combine multiple examples to create the final file - for example: using persistent volume + enabling Ingress for HTTP + opening port for NRPC + reusing existing IDs
+You will probably need to combine multiple examples to create the final file - for example: using the persistent volume + enabling Ingress for HTTP + opening the port for NRPC + reusing existing IDs

-* Importatnt *
+**Importatnt** \
-The examples shares the same deployment name, sometime also host name or ports.
+The examples share the same deployment name, sometimes the hostname or ports.
 Before you try an example, uninstall the previous example with this command:
 ```
 helm uninstall alpha --namespace domino
 ```

 ## Default – For testing the basics
-**Start here.** \
+**Start here.**

 Just the Helm chart default values. \
 Creates new Domino server in a new Domino domain. \
 Web access (via Ingress) is enabled.

 **Usecase:** Primary for testing the environment.
 The server has no persistent volume attached, so the Domino data directory is lost when a pod is recreated.
-Once you deploy a Domino server witht he defautl values, you can continue with more complex configurations.
+Once you deploy a Domino server with the default values, you can continue with more complex configurations.

 **Filename:** `none`